tiaanspies/ChessRobot/readme.txt

 Chess robot will crush all opponents.

 The project is currently in development.
+The goal for the system is have the robot placed next to any chessboard and have it interactively play against a human opponent.
+There are systems available like this but they have many limitations.
+This system will be compatable with many chessboards and pieces and be robust against various lighting conditions.

 Functional components:
 -Robot vision